We want to help make a college degree from Ancilla a reality for you.

 Some of the more common reasons are: Both federal and state grants are determined on a family financial need basis.
 The federal and state calculation reflects you did not have adequate financial need.

-For the State Student Assistance Commission of Indiana grant programs you may look at your application materials online at eStudent, www.ssaci.IN.gov/estudent.
+For information about Indiana grant programs please visit the Indiana Commission of Higher Education online at in.gov/che/.
 Some reasons for not receiving a state grant include:

-How did I get the SSACI grant and what do I do with it?
+How did I get the Indiana grant and what do I do with it?

-If you filled out the FAFSA and marked that you are a resident of Indiana then the information was sent to SSACI.
+If you filled out the FAFSA and marked that you are a resident of Indiana then the information was sent to the Indiana Comission.
 You do not have to do anything with it as long as the grant is for the correct college.The college will be notified and will credit your account if you are eligible.
 The grant can only be used for tuition.
-To view your award history and validate your college choice, go to: www.ssaci.IN.gov/estudent.

 Do I have to pay back federal or state grants?